Time-Efficient Algorithms for Nash-Bargaining-Based Matching Market Models: Nash-Bargaining-Based Models

 As mentioned in Section \ref{sec.preliminaries}, an equilibrium allocation can be viewed as a doubly stochastic matrix, and the Birkhoff-von Neumann procedure \cite{Birkhoff1946tres, von1953certain} can be used to extract a random underlying perfect matching in a way that the expected utility accrued to each agent from the integral perfect matching is the same as from the fractional perfect matching.

-{\bf 1).} Under the {\em linear Fisher Nash bargaining one-sided matching market}, abbreviated {\em 1LF}, each agent $i \in A$ has a linear utility function, as defined in Section \ref{sec.Relationship}.
+{\bf 1).} Under the {\em linear Fisher Nash bargaining one-sided matching market}, abbreviated {\em 1LF}, each agent $i \in A$ has a linear utility function, $u_i(x) = \sum_{j \in G} u_{i j} x_{i j}$.
 Corresponding to each fractional perfect matching $x$, there is a vector $v_x$ in the feasible set $\CN$; its components are the utilities derived by the agents under the allocation given by $x$.
 The disagreement point is the origin.
-Observe that the setup of {\em 1LF} is identical to that of the HZ mechanism; the difference lies in the definition of the solution to an instance. (\ref{eq.CP-LF}) is a convex program for {\em LiF} and its KKT conditions are presented in Section \ref{sec.Relationship}.
+Observe that the setup of {\em 1LF} is identical to that of the HZ mechanism; the difference lies in the definition of the solution to an instance. (\ref{eq.CP-LF}) is a convex program for {\em LiF}.